 The Real Solution

 The Gratitude Triple is the version that actually works.
 Three specific moments from today.
 One sensory detail per moment.
 Held briefly with eyes closed before sleep.
 Sixty seconds total.
 The simplicity is the same as the generic version.
-The specificity is the difference.
+The specificity is the difference, and the difference is what determines whether the practice produces the research-documented benefits or just produces another wellness checkbox.

 We built ooddle's Mind pillar to support this version specifically.
 The reminder prompts come at the right time.
 The structure asks for specifics rather than categories.
 The practice integrates with the broader wind-down routine in the Recovery pillar so that gratitude work happens inside a clean evening structure rather than as one more isolated task.
-After a few weeks, most users notice the practice has shifted how they experience their days, not just how they end them.
+After a few weeks, the practice tends to shift how you experience your days, not just how you end them.
 That is what the original research promised, and that is what the generic version cannot deliver.
+Pricing is Explorer (free), Core ($12/mo), and Pass ($39/mo, coming soon).